 Efficiency

 In addition to being safe, your chimney needs to be efficient.
-This is because a well-functioning chimney will draw the smoke up and out of your home.
+This is because a well-functioning chimney will draw smoke from your home.

 However, if you have a damaged chimney, it may not be able to do this properly.
 This is because the cracks can allow outside air to enter the chimney.
-As a result, the smoke will not be drawn up and out of your home as efficiently.
+As a result, smoke will not be drawn up and out of your home as efficiently.

-Therefore, keeping your chimney in good condition is essential to prevent wasted heat.
+Keeping your chimney in good condition is essential to prevent wasted heat.
 Not to mention, it will also save you money on your energy bills in the long run.

 ——